theinvisiblelab/sonder/README.md

 We are working along two dimensions (view 👈 sidebar):

-+ ⚖️ Balance: Tackle bias as you search the web.
++ ⚖️ Balance: Assess latent/hidden knowledge as you search the web.
 Balance relevance with diversity.
 + 📣 Trends: Highlight fairness in web, news, wiki, and social media trends.